jamiereichenberger/RFK-Calculator/README.md

 ## 3. Run the command "python " with name of the file in your terminal

-## 4. Input your data... then ejoy the cool 2D visuals!
+## 4. Input your data... then ejoy the calculations, table, and plot!